pic-ai-robotic-chemistry/FAMs-for-polymorphic-transformations/README.md

 I       2.59642000     -0.85314000      2.85555000     -0.11438500      0.20898100     -0.15406500
 ```

-Our dataset was submitted to Figshare alongside the paper:
+Our dataset was submitted to Figshare alongside the paper.
-## **Efficient fine‑tuning of foundation atomistic models for reversible polymorphic phase transitions in organic molecular crystals** ##

 ## Install ELoRA_MACE environment
 Requirements: